-The federal child labor provisions, authorized by the Fair Labor Standards Act of 1938 (FLSA), also known as the child labor laws, were enacted to ensure that when young people work, the work is safe and does not jeopardize their health, well-being or educational opportunities.
+The federal child labor provisions of the Fair Labor Standards Act of 1938 (FLSA) were enacted to ensure that when young people work, the work is safe and does not jeopardize their health, well-being or educational opportunities.
 These provisions also provide limited exemptions.

-- Child Labor Bulletin No. 101 — Describes the occupational requirements for nonagricultural employment.
+- Child Labor Bulletin No. 101: Describes requirements for minors in most jobs.

-- Law - The FLSA — Establishes the child labor provisions for the employment of young workers
+- The FLSA: Law that establishes the child labor provisions for the employment of young workers.

-- Regulations - 29 CFR Part 570 — Regulations of the child labor provisions under the FLSA
+- 29 CFR Part 570: Regulations of the child labor provisions under the FLSA.

-- elaws — Child Labor Rules — Provides guidelines for the employment of workers under the age of 18 in nonagricultural occupations.
+- elaws Advisors on Child Labor Rules: Provides guidelines for the employment of young workers in most jobs.